HypeCheck

 Absorption & Bioavailability

-Good — glucose is rapidly absorbed in the small intestine, causing quick spikes in blood sugar.
-This is a concern, not a benefit.
+Good — glucose is rapidly absorbed in the small intestine, but this is relevant to blood sugar impact, not therapeutic benefit

 Red Flags to Watch For

-• Chronic high sugar intake linked to reduced sensitivity to sweet taste and increased daily sugar consumption in animal studies
+• Chronic high sugar intake (including glucose syrup) has been linked in animal studies to reduced appetite regulation and increased daily sugar consumption

 Products Containing Glucose Syrup